-Beyond excited to return and experience the updated menu and concept, our party actually extended the trip one more night to fit this restaurant in.
+Beyond excited to return and experience the updated menu and concept, our group of six actually extended the trip one more night to fit this restaurant in.
 Will travel for food.
 Clearly.
 I love my tribe!
-Welcomed by sommelier Jane Lopes (of the Uncorked reality series following six aspiring master sommeliers as they prepare for the Court of Masters Sommelier exam), dinner started on a fun note.
+Welcomed by sommelier Jane Lopes (of the Uncorked reality series following six aspiring master sommeliers as they prepare for the Court of Masters Sommeliers exam), dinner started on a fun note.
 If you haven’t watched the series, get to it!
 Fan-girl moment aside, Jane happily put up with all of our questions and decanted our wine.
-Two enthusiastic thumbs up for our choice too!
+Two enthusiastic thumbs up from her for our choice too!

-This year, the foie gras, honey nut squash (sage + cinnamon), lobster (butter poached with rutabaga and pear), and duck (honey and lavender glazed with turnip and huckleberry) impressed me the most.
-Each one special.
-Each one just a dream.
-I happily sat there relishing each second that went by.
-I never wanted the three-hour plus dinner to end, even with a couple of disappointing dishes (out of the dozen or so courses).
-I can appreciate (and admire) all it took to conceive even those dishes I didn’t love.
-Served with mixed greens that actually worked very well, the “Cheese Course” (really a cheddar tart seamlessly disguised inside of an apple), wowed with its presentation, but disappointed us with its overpowering one dimensional cheddar taste.
+Served with mixed greens that actually worked very well and in a rare EMP moment, the photogenic “Cheese Course” (really a cheddar tart seamlessly disguised inside of an apple), wowed with its presentation, but disappointed us with its overpowering one-dimensional cheddar taste.
 Additionally, despite its showy flambéing right on the table, I couldn’t enjoy the Baked Alaska.
 The rum drowned the vanilla and meringue’s sweet and delicate taste, instead of enhancing it.
-Thankfully, the chocolate “Name the Milk” game ended dinner perfectly.
+Thankfully, the chocolate “Name the Milk” game ended dinner on a high note.
 For the record, I failed the test miserably.
 Pfft.
 Must.
 Play.
 Again.
 Complimentary St. George Apple Brandy was offered towards the end, but at 40% proof, I couldn’t take more than a couple of sips.
 Ouch!
 Kudos to the women next to us who gulped much of it down.
-Impressive.
+Impressive!

 Once again, I witnessed one of the white cloud-like tablecloths ironed and perfected on the spot.
 No creases accepted here.
 That attention to detail is what I know the staff strives for with every table serviced.
-Not just with aesthetics.
-Because of this, I need to nitpick a little bit.
-I noticed the dishes didn’t flow as smoothly as I’m sure intended.
-I experienced some timely waits in between several of them, mostly during the last half of the courses.
-I could not believe they served the lobster course, while the outside shell of the eaten squash and messy crumbs (from the accompanying bread) still sat on the table.
-A couple of dishes were also placed in front of the wrong person.
-Happens everywhere else perhaps, but this isn’t normal behavior by EMP or of any 3 Michelin-starred restaurant.
 It’s important to note these highly awarded restaurants keep raising the bar themselves, time after time.
-I certainly didn’t set these unwritten rules, but now I’ve come to expect the perfection with each visit; it’s certainly part of the marvel and draw.
-Although the mishaps are worth mentioning, at the end of the day Eleven Madison Park remains an incredible restaurant.
+I’ve now come to expect the perfection with each visit; it’s part of the marvel and draw.

 Once finished, we received jars of the famous EMP granola as a keepsake, along with a very carefully designed and curated copy of the night’s menu.

 Full payment is required in advance.
-The price is all inclusive, but does exclude corkage fees, beverages, and tax.
+The set price excludes corkage fees, beverages, and tax.
 Like many NYC restaurants now, gratuities are not accepted.
 If you are planning a visit, check the website for the ticket release dates and reserve way ahead of time.

-Despite the several hiccups, Eleven Madison Park still reigns as one of our country’s best restaurants.
-Comparable maybe just to Chicago’s Alinea because of the playfulness of their menus (but they are both still completely different).
+Despite some minor hiccups, Eleven Madison Park still reigns as one of our country’s best restaurants.